Solar car: Cars for public use

 The first solar family car was built in 2013.
 Researchers at Case Western Reserve University, have also developed a solar car which can recharge more quickly, due to materials used in the solar panels.

 Chinese solar panel manufacturer Hanergy plans to build and sell solar cars equipped with lithium-ion batteries to consumers in China.
-Hanergy says that five to six hours of sunlight should allow the cars' thin-film solar cells to generate 8–10 kWh of power a day, allowing the car to travel about 80 km (50 mi) on solar power alone.
+Hanergy says that five to six hours of sunlight should allow the cars' thin-film solar cells to generate 8–10 kWh of energy a day, allowing the car to travel about 80 km (50 mi) on solar power alone.
 Maximum range is about 350 km (217 mi).

 In June 2019 the solar-electric Lightyear One was announced, since renamed the Lightyear 0.
 Designed by former engineers from Tesla and Ferrari, the car's hood and roof are composed of solar panels.
 The vehicle also charges on regular electric power as well as fast-charging stations.
 In September 2021, the company Lightyear was reported to have raised enough money to bring the vehicle to limited production, at a cost of €149,000, delivering the first units in 2022.

 In August 2019, Aptera Motors announced a funding campaign for a solar-powered, very efficient "Never Charge" EV, the Aptera, with up to a 1000-mile range.
-That funding campaign was successful and the Aptera prototype was shown and the EV launched on December 4, 2020.
+That funding campaign was successful and the first Aptera prototype was shown and the EV launched on December 4, 2020.
+As of July 2023, three generations of prototypes have been built and shown, production equipment and tooling is being acquired and fundraising continues.

 In July 2020, the German car manufacturer Audi signed an MOU with an Israeli start-up Apollo-Power for development plan to incorporate the company proprietary lightweight flexible panels into Car parts.

 Apollo-Power's Agenda is to turn every car in the world to become Solar.

 In 2019 the Squad Solar City Car by Squad Mobility was announced and in May 2022 it was finally presented in the Media.
 The Squad Solar City Car is the first Solar Micro Car for (sub)urban use.

+In May 2025, Solar Transport Systems launched the INTI Solar Neighborhood Car, designed as a solar electric vehicle for local transportation.
+It offers both solar-powered range and solar battery charged driving capabilities.